Real World Math For Kids!

 Example: Fractions in Ecuador with Norma

-Hear Sue Totaro, Supervisor for Curriculum and Instruction K-12, share her perspective on how Better World Ed stories make math more human for kids.
-Sue and math teachers from her district, West Windsor-Plainsboro Regional School District, have been partnering with Better World Ed to bring the world into dozens of classrooms.
+Hear Sue Totaro share her perspective on how Better World Ed stories make math more human for kids.
+Sue and teachers from her district, West Windsor-Plainsboro Regional School District, have been partnering with Better World Ed to bring the world into more than 100 classrooms.

-Practicing empathy can’t simply be a classroom’s “extra credit”.
-We’ve got to weave it right into the heart of every kind of class.
+Practicing empathy can’t be a classroom’s “extra credit”.
+We can try to weave it right into the heart of every class.
 Especially math class.

 “How would you ever teach compassion and empathy in math class!?”

 It has been a beautiful thing to see.
-Introducing Learning Journey stories directly into math class, we have seen students more excited about learning about the world, and about learning math.
+Introducing Learning Journey stories directly into math class, we have seen students more excited about learning about, well, everything.

 Math is a universal language.
 It can help us all practice empathy, ecosystem understanding, creativity, and collaboration.
 Anywhere in the world.

-Imagine every child, educator, and parent using the Learning Journey approach as their favorite way to learn math.
+Imagine every child, educator, and parent using the Learning Journey approach as their favorite way to learn every subject.